National Guard Soldiers compete in 2026 Best Ranger Competition

 |0

-This work, National Guard Soldiers compete in 2026 Best Ranger Competition, by SFC Amber Peck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, National Guard Soldiers compete in 2026 Best Ranger Competition [Image 2 of 2], by SFC Amber Peck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.